-At GaP, our goal is better representation that consistently leads to better results.
+At GaP, our mission is better representation that consistently leads to better results.
 Therefore, our client-to-broker ratio is among the lowest in the industry.
 In practice, that means every engagement gets the “A-team,” or we won’t take it.
 This discipline ensures we deliver on our promises to clients.
 What else sets us apart?
 There are several unique and proprietary factors.

 As founders and exiters of multiple businesses each, we have extensive experience selling an asset that made up most of our net worth.
 Each time we went through this process, we felt that existing approaches to selling a privately-held business were skewed to benefit the broker, regardless of whether they accomplished our objectives or not.
 Large engagement deposits (used to fund sales commissions) and hourly billing practices ensured the broker was well compensated long before we, as the shareholders, had a sense that our goals would be met.